SUNY Downstate Health Sciences University

 Our faculty, plus our improved facilities and expanded clinical offerings, have indeed, dramatically increased demand for ophthalmology services.
 At our largest clinical affiliate, Kings County Hospital Center, outpatient visits have increased by 63 percent since 1996.
 We relocated to a new modern 9,500 square feet Eye Clinic in Kings County in 2006 due to continued growth of the service.
 We now see over 30,000 patients annually just at this site.

 We have similarly expanded the faculty practice facility at Downstate which is known as The Midwood Eye Center, located at a convenient location on Nostrand Avenue off the junction of Flatbush Avenue.
-Our Lower Manhattan office (at 150 Broadway) and our Park Slope office (at 185 Montague Street) offer complete diagnosis and management of complicated diseases in addition to in-house oculoplastic treatments.
+Our Park Slope office (at 185 Montague Street) offers complete diagnosis and management of complicated diseases in addition to in-house oculoplastic treatments.

 Our eye research program has also grown in the clinical and translational research area.
 Known for a long time for excellence in clinical research, we now are deeply committed to the study of various eye diseases at the cellular and molecular level and our PhD scientists are working to develop cures for blinding conditions.
 Investigators within the Department currently hold research funding from the National Eye Institute and National Science Foundation in addition to funding from the State University of New York.
 We provide opportunities for ophthalmology residents and medical students to integrate into laboratory and clinical research work for those so inclined.
 Furthermore, we have been leaders in the formation of the SUNY Eye Institute – a virtual institute which encompasses the academic medical centers in the SUNY system and allows us to cross-train and teach while at the same time share important resources.
 Many other details of our program are described in various pages of our website.